-Remind students to pause in between each speaker as the adjudicators need time to fill in the marking sheet.
+Remind students to pause in between each speaker as the adjudicators need time to fill in the marking sheet whether online or face to face.

 There is a chairperson's speech at the end of this handbook to guide students.
-They can photocopy this and fill in the names of both schools.

-Concern recommends that the Home or Proposing school provide the chairperson.
+They can photocopy this and fill in the details.
+Concern recommends that the proposing school provide the chairperson.
 The Chairperson then reads this speech out on the day of the debate and introduces each speaker for both schools.

-Adjudicators
+Adjudicators Marking Sheet